ausbin/webzone/content/about.md

 Today, I work as an undergraduate teaching assistant for CS 2110, the intro to C and assembly class at Georgia Tech.
 I get to help students write recursive assembly, malloc() implementations, and Game Boy Advance games — it's fun!
+I'm also a founding member of the [Young Democratic Socialists of America at Georgia Tech][6], a leftist organization on campus.

 Professionally, I've worked on both GNU/Linux and Windows applications, from shell scripts to ASP.NET MVC, but in my free time, I write tools